Connectome (book)

 Connectome: How the Brain's Wiring Makes Us Who We Are (2012) is a book by Sebastian Seung.
-It introduces basic concepts in neuroscience and then elaborates on the field of connectomics, i.e., how to scan, decode, compare, and understand patterns in brain connectivity.
+It introduces basic concepts in neuroscience and then elaborates on the field of connectomics, that is, how to scan, decode, compare, and understand patterns in brain connectivity.
 The book concludes with musings on cryonics and mind uploading.
 It was selected by The Wall Street Journal as Top Ten Nonfiction of 2012.

 Book outline

 Introduction

 Seung frames the idea of connectomics and argues that "You are more than your genes.
 You are your connectome."

 Ch.
 1: Genius and Madness

 Seung introduces the 19th-century idea of phrenology and its modern-day counterpart, which he calls "neo-phrenology", i.e., the idea that sizes of brain regions play a role in intelligence (e.g., Einstein's enlarged inferior parietal lobule) or mental disorders (e.g., schizophrenia and autism).
-That said, Seung emphasizes that these size correlations only show up for large samples and can't necessarily predict what will happen in any individual's brain.
+That said, Seung emphasizes that these size correlations only show up for large samples and cannot necessarily predict what will happen in any individual's brain.